 Naaman may have found the muddy water of the Jordan River unappealing, but no one seemed to object to John’s choice of the Jordan River as a baptistery.
 People flocked out to the wilderness to repent and be baptized.
 There probably weren’t steps and handrails down into the water to make it easy.

 It was messy.
 It was muddy.
 This kind of baptism required a deep commitment to repentance.
+Because it is only through our repentance that we can find peace.

 Here’s the thing our English translations may not make very clear.
 When people came out to the wilderness, they didn’t confess their sins first, and then get baptized.
 And it wasn’t the baptism that caused them to then confess their sins.
 These people who flocked out to see and hear John were confessing and being baptized at the same time.